Supplement: ODE Plugin Explanation¶

 odeBody->updateForceSensors(flipYZ);

-// If there is a force sensor, calls the updateForceSensors class.
+// If there are force sensors, call the updateForceSensors class.

 }